Frequently asked questions

 13. What is the search engine designed for?

-•The Advanced search: allow users to generate datasheets based on the overall EM-DAT records.
+• The Advanced Search, allowing users to generate datasheets based on the overall EM-DAT records.
 Three statistical options are available to generate tables and data sets: Frequency, cross tabulations and totals.

-•Maps: based upon the EM-DAT database, maps providing geographical summaries of natural disasters events and impacts since 1974 are available.
+• Maps (based upon the EM-DAT database), providing geographical summaries of natural disasters events and impacts since 1974

-•Trends: This section provides numerous pre-made graphs and other figures, which display various trends and relationships within the EM-DAT.
+• A Trends Section, providing numerous pre-made graphs and other figures that display various trends and relationships within the EM-DAT

-EM-DAT has a quarterly newsletter called “CRED Crunch” that is posted to the EM-DAT website.
-You can subscribe to this newsletter filling with your Email the field “Newsletter” on the home page of EM-DAT.
+“CRED Crunch”, EM-DAT's quarterly newsletter, is posted to the EM-DAT website.
+You can subscribe to this newsletter by uploading your email in the “Newsletter” field on the EM-DAT home page.

-17. How can I enter in contact with the team of the EM-DAT project?
+15. How can I contact the EM-DAT team?

-To enter in contact with the EM-DAT team you either used the online contact form or directly send an email to contact@emdat.be.
+To contact the EM-DAT team you can either use the online contact form, or send an email to contact@emdat.be.